ryanwomack/crab/content/_index.md

-I am an active member of [IASSIST](https://www.iassistdata.org/) (the International Association for Social Science Information Service and Technology), currently serving as Member at Large for the USA.
-I served as Secretary of the Association from 2015 to 2019.\
+I am an active member of [IASSIST](https://www.iassistdata.org/) (the International Association for Social Science Information Service and Technology).
+I served as Member at Large for the USA from 2019 to 2023, and as Secretary of the Association from 2015 to 2019.\
 On the national level, I was once active in the Business Reference and Services Section (BRASS) of the [American Library Association](https://www.ala.org/), including a term as Chair.\
 See my CV for further details of local activity.

-Last updated 2023-05-12
+Last updated 2023-05-15